mateoespinosa/rem/README.md

     `neural_network_initialisation/` - contains data from finding the best neural network initialisation

     ​   `re_results.csv` - rule extraction results from each of the initialisations

-    ​   `grid_search_results.txt` - results from neural network hyperparameter grid search
+    ​   `grid_search_results.txt` - results from neural network hyper-parameter grid search

     ​   `data_split_indices.txt` - indices of data split for train and test data